-The sunniest short-haul cities for a winter break
+Easy-to-reach cities where the sun (almost) always shines

 Even without the high temperatures, busy Athens can feel overwhelming.
 Escape for a while by taking the tram to the city’s seaside suburbs where a lively local population equates to a year-round scene that you won’t find on the islands.
 It’s most polished at Glyfada, where the beaches come with added designer shops and restaurants that lend the place a distinctly LA feel.
 Here, an outpost of the seafood restaurant chain Barbournaki serves up the freshest fish (some of it for less than £10 a dish).

-Easyjet flies to Athens from Gatwick, Bristol, Manchester and Edinburgh.
-Stay in one of Plaka’s oldest buildingsat the A77 Suites, with doubles from £176 (or pay more for an Elegant and Iconic room, with postcard views of the Acropolis).
+EasyJet flies to Athens from Gatwick, Bristol, Manchester and Edinburgh.
+Stay in one of Plaka’s oldest buildingsat the A77 Suites, with doubles from around £180 (or pay more for an Elegant and Iconic room, with postcard views of the Acropolis).